The Complete Guide to Planning a Wedding in Spain

 Spain Wedding Legal Requirements

-Spain takes marriage very seriously—as we all should—but that means it isn't easy to tie the knot.
+This country takes marriage very seriously—as we all should—but that means it isn't easy to get a marriage license in Spain, let alone tie the knot.
 There's lots of paperwork involved in the application, and Babinski says, "To legally marry in Spain non-religiously, couples can marry at a local registrar's office or town hall."

 Legal Weddings v.
 Symbolic Weddings